 Further talking about the speed factor, Panasonic ES-LV9Q has a powerful motor enabling it to be a fast shaver.
 Particularly, shaving a shorter beard takes less time compared to other shavers.

 While using certain shavers, I would sometimes notice the change in sound and feel that the razor is struggling.
 However, that was not the case with this shaver, even shaving very coarse facial hair, it was fast and effortless.

 Speaking of sound, Panasonic ES-LV9Q is satisfactorily quiet for a foil shaver.
 Despite being fitted with such a powerful motor it is quieter than most of the foil shavers.
 It is nowhere near to a rotary shaver for sure but still is acceptable.

 Comfort of Shave

 When it comes to comfort, Panasonic shavers are not always the best bet.
 Usually, Panasonic has a competitive edge in terms of power and closeness regardless of the shave’s series.
 However, things are different with regard to comfort.

-Panasonic ES-LV9Q and other Arc 5 variants are a bit aggressive due to its close shave capability.
+Panasonic ES-LV9Q and other Arc 5 variants are a bit aggressive due to their close shave capability.
 This would often be a problem for sensitive skin.
 Previously, I had experienced with Arc 4 models.
 The foils would get really hot after a few minutes of use.
 But, it pleasantly surprised me that in spite of having a similar shaving system, the Panasonic ES-LV9Q remained reasonably cool.

 If you don’t have sensitive skin then it should be fine to use.
 Just make sure not to put a lot of pressure while shaving.
 I would also recommend using a pre-shave lotion.

 However, one major difference between second-generation Arc 5 and third-generation models is the addition of smooth sliders.
 These are two gold-colored rollers that reduce skin drag and this results in less pressure on the skin.